-Rest time between sets is an important topic in bodybuilding, and while it is agreed that for strength training rest time should be significant, for those seeking hypertrophy, there are many theories.
+Rest time between sets is an important topic in bodybuilding, and while there is consensus that for strength training rest time should be significant, for those looking for hypertrophy, there are many theories.

-There are those who talk about short rests and there are those who advocate longer rests in order to recover better.
+There are those who talk about short rests and there are those who advocate longer rests to be able to recover better.

 After all, who's right?

-If your goal is to gain muscle mass, or keep what you have while losing fat, how long should you rest between sets?
+If your goal is to gain muscle mass, or maintain what you have while losing fat, how long should you rest between sets?

 To answer this question, we went first to take a look at what the studies tell us, and we found some to help us.

 After the studies, our opinion on the subject remains.